tokenika/tokenika.github.io/content/Content2.md

 Blockchain is a simple concept -  it's an irreversible public record that's replicated across multiple computers all over the world.
 It's simple, yet it has profound & multidimensional consequences - just like the invention of the Internet 20 years ago.

-Blockchain has many aspects, which go much further than creating currencies & raising funds.
+Blockchain has many aspects, which go much further than just creating currencies & raising funds.
 Firstly, it's about the freedom of speech - whatever you put on the blockchain, stays there forever.
 Secondly, it's about the ability to create useful incentive schemes which, if done properly, can make people act in an efficient & fair manner.

 What's an incentive scheme?
-Imagine you have two children and you want to find a way to split a chocolate bar in such a way that both feel being treated fairly.
+Imagine you have two children and you want to find a way to split a chocolate bar in such a way that both of them feel being treated fairly.
 What's the best way to do it?
 Just let one child split the bar and the other choose one of the pieces.
 Children will quickly figure out that there is no way to cheat this system - acting fairly is the only viable strategy.

 # Why DPOS?